2022 YNWL Fall Invitational

 "Why do you swim so much?"...
 I still hear that all the time, and my go-to answer used to be "'Obsessed' is the word the lazy use to describe the dedicated".
 But that does not encompass all the reasons I still wake up at 4am every day for some pool time.
 The obvious answers come to mind - I love the rush of competition, I value my health, and I love spending time with friends young and old that I have made through this wonderful sport.

 But maybe a deeper reason that I swim is selfish.
 The water is the only place during my day that I can be absolutely free.
 I'm free of judgement, and not limited by others' goals, agendas, or ideas of how I'm "supposed" to be.
 In many areas of my life, most specifically my job as a physical therapist, I place way too much pressure on myself to try to please others or take care of others.
-These are good qualities and are advantageous in some relationships, but trying to be the people-pleaser all the time has sent me into a downward spiral of anxiety.
 The silence and individuality of the water, and control I have over my swimming, has allowed me to have a "constant" in my life that I do for ME.
 Even the silence of the drive to the pool in the dark, or the silence of my hotel room after finals of a meet, are things I look forward to daily and long-term.

 I race for myself, I compete for myself, and I train daily for myself.
 The goals I have are mine - including my goal to set a USMS record in the 200 fly sometime in my 70s!
 And I do believe this self-preservation will help me be the best version of "Amanda" that I can be for my family, friends, and patients.